 Construction has been completed on a new Community Health Service Building has been constructed on the eastern side of the hospital campus.
 The $30 million building accommodates a variety of essential health services including speech pathology, occupational therapy, dental surgery, postnatal services, adult and child mental health, chronic disease clinical rehabilitation, acute post-acute care and physiotherapy.

 New Inpatient Building

 Plans have been unveiled for a new 20-bed inpatient building to be constructed on the far-eastern side of the hospital campus.
-The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric unit.
-Construction is planned to begin in 2019.
+The new building will accommodate a dedicated inpatient palliative care unit and a specialist inpatient geriatric medical unit.
+Construction is scheduled to begin in coming months.

 Mona Vale Hospital’s helicopter facility is being relocated to enable the construction of a new inpatient building.
 The new location is approximately 100m to the north of the existing helipad.